 Back to Compare

-• PFAS are a class of thousands of different persistent chemicals from industry and landfills which can contaminate drinking water sources and cause increased human health risks
+- PFAS are a class of thousands of persistent chemicals in consumer and industrial products as well as firefighting foam which can contaminate drinking water sources and cause increased human health risks

 Where does it come from?

-How is it treated to meet applicable standards?
+How is drinking water treated to meet applicable standards?

 Anion exchange systems involve the use of resins to exchange ions and capture contaminants such as PFAS.
-Ion exchange systems have been shown to be effective at removing PFAS from drinking water, have capacity for long and short chain PFAS, and have a reduced footprint with a smaller vessel and less media due to the lower contact time requirements.
-[1,4,5] Costs will vary depending on the type of treatment system and resin; although ion exchange system upstart costs are usually more expensive than GAC, the costs may be less over the project period due to their higher adsorption capacity.
-Single-use resins are typically less expensive in capital and operating costs than the regenerative resins, which may be regenerated to restore the PFAS removal capacity.
-Both types create waste which must be managed, and pretreatment of water may be necessary to use ion exchange for PFAS treatment.
+Costs will vary depending on the type of treatment system and resin; although ion exchange system upstart costs are usually more expensive than GAC, the costs may be less over the project period due to their higher adsorption capacity.

-Membrane technologies such as reverse osmosis and nanofiltration are a more than 90% effective method to treat PFAS contaminated water, as it removes many pollutants, including shorter chain PFAS.
-However, the water may require pretreatment for this method to remain effective.
-[4,5] Reverse osmosis results in the solute being retained on the pressurized side of the membrane, meaning the system will create waste streams of water totaling between 20-25% of the original flow.
+Membrane technologies such as reverse osmosis and nanofiltration are a more than 90% effective method to treat PFAS contaminated water.
+Reverse osmosis will create waste streams of water totaling between 20-25% of the original flow.
 This rejected water must be managed to reduce chance of further contamination, meaning smaller water volumes are optimal for reverse osmosis such as home use.
-[1,4] A further limitation is that this process also strips beneficial minerals from drinking water.
+A further limitation is that this process also strips beneficial minerals from drinking water.